artzha/Dead-Reckoning/README.md

 # Position Tracking Algorithms and Synchronized Computations In Embedded Systems

-## Introduction

 ![network structure](https://github.com/KingArthurZ3/Dead-Reckoning/blob/master/rsc/FullSystem.jpeg "Full System")

+Dead-Reckoning is a repository that can be run on a system of three STM32F103 microcontrollers to determine the user's position and orientation by using sensor fusion algorithms on 9 axis accelerometer data.
+The intended application of this project is for use on orientation determination for aeronautic navigation systems, particularly in thrust vector autonomous control systems.

+I tested my sensor fusion and noise adjustment algorithms for accuracy by comparing them to actual movements of the system in the x, y, and z directions.
+Sensor fusion is primarily done with Madgwick's Quarternion fusion algorithm.
+However, this repository additionally contains a basic Kalman Filter algorithm for position tracking as well.

-This repository is a collection of my code projects as I learn the aspects of programming an STM32F103C8 micro controller with minimal library abstractions.
-The primary code project in this repository implements a dead-reckoning tool to determine the user's position by using a 9 axis accelerometer.
-Multiple sensor fusion and noise adjustment algorithms were tested for accuracy, such as using Madgwick's Quarternion and Kalman Filtering algorithms.
-In order to add an additional layer of redundancy for mission critical applications, multiple STM32's and accelerometers will run the identical computation synchronously and descrepancies will be resolved using methods inspired by the Byzantine Generals Algorithm and weighted average polling.
+In order to add an additional layer of redundancy for mission critical applications, multiple STM32's and accelerometers will run the identical computation synchronously and discrepancies will be resolved using methods inspired by the Byzantine Generals Algorithm and weighted average polling.

 ## Project Overview
 1. I2C Communication
 2. IMU Calibration
 3. Sensor Fusion Implementation
+4. Synchronization Algorithm
+5. Triple Redundancy Polling Algorithms

+## Technologies Used
+1. I2C Communication protocol
+2. Low Level Device Register Configuration
+3. GDB - GNU Project Debugger
+4. STM32 Development Guide

 ### I2C Communication